mhogrefe/malachite/docs/performance.md

 - [`rug`](https://crates.io/crates/rug), a library that calls GMP, a widely used, highly-optimized bignum library written in C.

 The `num` version that is compared against is 0.4.3, and the `rug` version is 1.30.0.
+The Malachite version is 0.10.0.

 The general trend is that Malachite is faster than `num` due to better algorithms, and slower than `rug`, though the gap is steadily decreasing.
 My guess is that the better performance of `rug` is